How to Participate

 Getting Started

-If you have not yet chosen an installer, the Trade Ally Database includes a list of solar photovoltaic (PV) installers that have completed at least three solar PV projects.
-It is recommended that customers meet with at least three installers to discuss solar project sizing, panel placement, and financing options before choosing an installer.
+If you have not yet chosen an installer, the Trade Ally Database includes a list of solar photovoltaic (PV) installers.
+It is recommended that customers meet with at least three installers to discuss project sizing, panel placement, and financing options before choosing an installer.

 N.J.S.A.
 45:5A-2(d) states that solar PV systems are, by definition, electrical work and require any person engaged in installing, erecting, or repairing such equipment to be an electrical contractor under the provisions of the statute.
-Starting in 2012, the Market Manager will collect the name of the New Jersey electrical license holder and New Jersey license number stated on the SRP application in order to demonstrate that the contractor has a valid business permit and holds a non-expired license from the New Jersey Board of Electrical Contractors.
+The Program Manager will collect the name of the New Jersey electrical license holder and license number stated on the SRP Registration form in order to demonstrate that the contractor has a valid business permit and holds a non-expired license from the New Jersey Board of Electrical Contractors.
 If anything changes between the time of registration and program inspection, an updated and signed SRP Registration form must be submitted PRIOR to the program inspection or waiver.
 Customers are urged to discuss this with their prospective solar installers.

 Your installer will guide you through the process, which is broken down into six steps: